John Mitchel: Pro-slavery Confederate

 This might have suggested that Mitchel was open to revising his view of slavery.
 But he remained defiant to the end, going so far as to "raise the blasphemous doubt" as to whether General Robert E. Lee was "a 'good Southerner'; that is whether he is thoroughly satisfied of the justice and beneficence of negro slavery".

 Mitchel would make no allowances.
 After the war a Union officer who claimed to have "loved John Mitchel, the Irish patriot, with a purer devotion" than any in Ireland, reported to a Boston paper that, as prisoners in Richmond, he and a fellow Irishman contacted his former idol.
 Not only did Mitchel refuse to have anything to do with "Lincoln's hirelings," but in the next issue of the Examiner he "directed the citizens to treat this human fungi not as prisoners of war, but as 'robbers, murderers and assassins!'"

 Frederick Douglass, who in visiting Ireland believed her dispossessed were bound in sorrow at their circumstances with the enslaved in America, accounted Mitchel a “vulgar traitor to liberty.”
+For his part, Mitchell would admit no contradiction between championing Irish freedom and justifying the enslavement of Africans.
+If asked whether he would like "an Irish Republic with an accompaniment of slave plantations”, he suggested he would answer "Yes, very much".